efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fullsimlight/index.md

 ```
 ## FullSimLight: run and options

 The fullSimLight application can be built and used both with sequential and multithreaded Geant4 builds.
 In case of multithreaded Geant4 toolkit, the applications will run in proper multithreaded mode.
-You can find the executables under the build/bin directory and/or under the *&lt path-to-install &gt/bin* dir.
+You can find the executables under the build/bin directory and/or under the *<  path-to-install > /bin* dir.

 NB: Before running fullSimLight make sure to source the *geant4.sh* file to set correctly all the Geant4 environment variables.

 ```bash
 source <path_to_geant4_install_dir>/bin/geant4.sh
 ```

 Alternatively, you can modifiy the .bash_profile file in the following way:

 ```bash
 #GEANT4
 export G4INSTALL=<full_path_to_Geant4_install_dir>